 Wool dryer balls contain zero toxins, only need to be purchased once, can smell like whatever you want them to, reduce static, and they cut down on drying time.

 I’ve used these plain, but I also like adding essential oils, since they make my clothes come out of the dryer smelling good.
-I tend to use lemongrass or purification a lot, but really you can use any oil you want!
+I tend to use lemongrass a lot, but really you can use any oil you want!